 Zachary Warwas is an artist and woodworker based in Oakland, CA. He utilizes a combination of wood and wood products to consider the relationship between art and craft and to experiment with materials in an open-ended way.

 Zachary Warwas is a Bay Area native and wood-based artist.
-In addition to his original artwork, he is a principal at Treasure Island Woodworks, a custom cabinetry company.
+In addition to his original artwork and product he is a principal at Treasure Island Woodworks, a custom cabinetry company.
 His training includes studying woodworking at Laney College in Oakland, apprenticing with various Bay Area woodworkers as well as developing self-taught techniques.
 Additionally, he has studied advanced techniques at various workshops at Haystack Mountain School of Crafts in Maine.